eclipse-openj9/openj9-docs/docs/vgclog_genconexamples.md

-## `gencon` policy
+# `gencon` policy

-This topic covers examples of log output for the GC cycles that are associated with the `gencon` policy.
-You will learn how to interpret the XML elements in the example log and determine the characteristics of the cycle that has been recorded.
+This topic covers examples of log output for the different GC cycle types that are associated with the `gencon` policy.
+For each type of cycle, you will learn how to interpret the XML elements in the example log and determine the characteristics of the cycle that has been recorded.

 As detailed in [`gencon` Policy (Default)](gc.md#gencon-policy-default), the `gencon` policy uses two types of cycle to perform GC – a partial GC cycle and a global GC cycle.
 The partial GC cycle has a default and non-default mode.

-The starts of the `gencon` cycles are recorded by the following elements and attributes.
-To locate a particular cycle, you can either search for the `“type”` attribute of the `<cycle-start>`or `<cycle-end>` elements or the elements that log the cycle trigger:
+The start of a `gencon` cycle is recorded in the log by the following elements and attributes.
+To locate a particular type of cycle, you can either search for the `“type”` attribute value of the `<cycle-start>` element or for the elements that log the cycle trigger:

 | GC cycle | Value of `type` attribute| Element for cycle trigger|  Triggering reason|
 |----------|----------------------------|------------------------------|------------------|